hoodiehq-archive/documentation/en/tutorials/map-app.md

 var hoodieMap = L.map('hoodie-map');
 ```

-Now we have a Map but no coordinates to give it in order to set the view of its tiles.
-So we can create a function for getting our current position using the GeoLocation API.
+Now you have a Map but no coordinates to give it, which you need in order to set the view of its tiles.
+But you can create a function for getting your current position using the GeoLocation API.

 ```js
 // Using the GeoLocation API to get your current location.